7ayden/CarND-Vehicle-Detection-P5-Solution/README.md

 the linear SVC on the test set of my data.
 Trying different parameters to get good performance on the test set was a relatively quick process, so achieving high accuracy on the test set was not difficult.
 The main difficulty arose when my SVC had trouble recognizing the black car in the test video.
-I eventually discovered that omitting the color histogram from the features allowed the SVC to recognize the black car more robustly, even though it reduced the SVC's accuracy on the test set.
+I eventually discovered that omitting the color histogram from the features allowed the SVC to recognize the black car more consistently, even though it reduced the SVC's accuracy on the test set.

 My pipeline seems robust overall, at least on the videos provided.
-In the final output, all cars are fairly tracked consistently, and false detections are minimal.
+In the final output, all cars are tracked, and false detections are minimal.
 However, the pipeline does briefly lose track of the white car at a certain distance range, then find it again (see 0:24-0:26 of project_output.mp4).
 This could be because there